 "So," I said, changing the subject, "you still living at the cabin, String?"

 "Yeah.
-Dom comes up and visits sometimes, but other than that, it's just me & Tet."
+Dom comes up and visits sometimes, and brings supplies every week or so, but other than that, it's just me & Tet."

 "You don't have a girlfriend, String?"
 I asked him, and I saw him and Dom exchange a curious look.